 The “Cocktail Party Effect”

 This basic idea – that you can focus on one part of an experience and ignore others – is a cognitive psychology concept known as selective attention.
-It's also called the “cocktail party effect,” which is named after the idea that your brain can pay attention to a single conversation while standing a crowded room full of people talking.
+It's also called the “cocktail party effect,” which is named after the idea that your brain can pay attention to a single conversation while standing in a crowded room full of people talking.
 Selective attention helps you filter out the noise and focus on the signal.

 Selective attention is what allowed Peyton Manning to instantly assess the defense of the Baltimore Ravens and change his play call accordingly.
 Manning has put in thousands of hours playing the game, studying film of opposing defenses, and learning from his mistakes.
 As a result, his brain instinctively knew what was signal and what was noise.
 He knew what to focus on and what to ignore.